ymdarake/ymdarake.github.io/docs/now/now.md

 ---

 * Working as a freelancer
-  * Built a mobile app with Flutter/Android
+  * Mobile app with Flutter/Android
-  * Built micro services in Golang
+  * Microservices in Golang
+  * Web crawlers
   * Some random Vue and React stuffs

 and more...